During your doctorate at GCB, the GCB Team is at your disposal for all your questions and matters concerning your doctorate.

 As doctoral candidate at GCB you will be informed about all events offered by GCB via email automatically.

-Information on the MSB Seminar Talks, the IEEE ESMB Student Chapter Series and further talks are applicable in the event section of the MSB webseite.
+Information on the MIBE Seminar Talks, the IEEE ESMB Student Chapter Series and further talks are applicable in the event section of the MIBE webseite.

 You can find the TUM-GS course program on transferable skills training here or in DocGS.